 Please note that swimming pools at short-stay accommodation and B&Bs are considered public pools and require additional approval.
 For information on how to obtain a Public Pool Approval, please contact us on 9528 0333.

-While the outcomes will be reported to the House of the Legislative Assembly of Parliament, the formal position of the State Government may not be released for at least 12 months.
-Visit the Parliamentary Inquiry website for more information.
+While the outcomes were laid on the Table of the Legislative Assembly on 26 September 2019, the formal position of the State Government may not be released for at least 12 months.
+Visit the Parliamentary Inquiry website below for more information.

 Information on obtaining approval for short-stay accommodation is available to download below.